 The mapping results in a correspondence that differs according to the original row position.
 Therefore, the translated cellular model is inhomogeneous.
 The case for triangular meshes is similar.
-Here, each cell is also provided with a different orientation than those of the neighboring cells.
-These ideas can be seen in Figure 33.
+Here, each cell also is provided with a different orientation than those of the neighboring cells.
+These ideas can be seen in the following figure.

 Figure 33.
-Mapping a hexagonal geometry into a square lattice.
+Mapping a hexagonal geometry in a square lattice.